aminrj/aminrj.github.io/_posts/2026-02-25-mcp-security-after-1year.md

 ---

-## The Infrastructure Layer Is Not Immune
+## The infrastructure layer is not immune

 Perhaps the most concerning finding from the February 2026 CVE wave is that the attacks have moved beyond individual servers into the foundational